Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Towards a formal framework for latent learning

-We next sketch a formalization of the distinction between latent learning and other types of generalization.
+We next sketch a framework in which we can begin to formalize some of the ideas outlined above about the distinction between latent learning and other types of generalization.
+Note that this description is intended to illustrate the high-level abstractions, not to fully characterize all the forms in which a latent learning challenge may occur in practice; we discuss limitations at the end of this section.

 Let \(X\) be an input space, and let \(X^*\) denote the set of finite sequences of elements from that space.
 Let \(T^*\) similarly be a space of task-cue inputs.
-Suppose that a model is provided an input sequence \(x = [x_0, ...,x_k] \in X^*\) and a task cue (\(t \in T\)) and is trained to \emph{both} reconstruct its inputs and task cue \emph{and} reproduce a task-cue-modulated mapping to an output space \(f: X^* \times T^* \mapsto Y\).
+Suppose that a model is provided an input sequence \(x = [x_0, ...,x_k] \in X^*\) and a task cue (\(t \in T\)) and is trained to \emph{both} causally reconstruct its inputs and task cue \emph{and} reproduce a task-cue-modulated mapping to an output space \(f: X^* \times T^* \mapsto Y\).
 For example, the model might be a transformer trained via autoregressive prediction on sequences of the form \([x, t, f(x, t)]\).
 In a language processing setting, the input sequence \(x = [x_0, ..., x_k]\) might be the concatenation of the individual sentences (\(x_i\)) that make up a document, the task cues \(t\) might be questions about that document, and the mapping \(f(x, t)\) would produce the correct answers to those questions.
 In an agent setting, like the latent learning experiments in rats, the inputs \(x\) might consist of the identity of a maze (e.g., its name) together with the sequence of the agent's observations and prior actions, the task cue \(t\) might consist of a navigation target (e.g., a particular object in the maze), and the mapping \(f(x, t)\) might consist of the optimal next action to take towards that goal.

 Note that \(f\) may be non-injective; in particular, we assume that given a task cue \(t\) there may be other related sequences of inputs \(x' = [x'_0, ..., x'_{k'}]\) that produce the same output \(f(x, t) = f(x', t)\).
 For example, in the maze setting the agent may end up at the same location by different paths (or even start a fresh episode at that location); whatever its history, the optimal action for navigating to a given goal will be the same.
 Or, in the language modeling setting the answers to some questions (e.g., ``Who taught Aristotle?'') are the same even without the relevant information in context, or with the information in a different format.
 This redundancy opens the possibility of generalizing knowledge across different input sequences.
 However, auxiliary information in context, such as the previous objects seen in the maze, or the relevant information encountered in a document, may help the agent to solve a task that it has not yet (fully) learned.